stevebakh/dockerbot/README.md

 For more information on how to integrate your bot with Slack, see the [Botkit documentation](https://github.com/howdyai/botkit/blob/master/readme-slack.md).

-## Creating a Slack Bot using Custom Integration
+## Creating a Slack bot using a 'Custom Integration'
 This is the simplest and quickest way of adding a Bot to your Slack team.
 The first thing you will need to do is create a custom integration bot configuration, which you will then use to allow your code to connect to the Slack RTM (Real Time Messaging) API.

 ### Configure a bot